-- 5.10 A draft Equality Impact Assessment is attached at Appendix 2, which sets out the key issues and any mitigation. - 5.11 The impact on claimants of CTS will continue to be monitored by the Welfare Reform Group.
+- 6.7 A draft Equality Impact Assessment is attached at Appendix 3, which sets out the key issues and any mitigation. - 6.8 The impact on claimants of CTS will continue to be monitored by the Welfare Reform Group.

-6. CONCLUSIONS
+7. CONCLUSIONS

-- 6.1 Point 8 of the Council's 8-point plan for achieving financial sustainability is Effective Taxation Policies.
-This work stream includes on-going review of policies such as rent and rate reliefs, Council Tax Support Scheme and Council Tax discounts and exemptions to ensure policies are effective in their operation: balancing support to local residents, businesses and community or voluntary organisations with the funding needs of the Council to support the provision of services. - 6.2 As part of this review, the Cabinet considered a number of options for change to its CTSS and some locally set Council Tax discounts for inclusion in a consultation exercise that ran during November and December. - 6.3 The Council's CTSS has proved effective since its implementation in April 2013 with a sound review process continuously undertaken by the Welfare Reform Group, based on data and evidence collected over time. - 6.4 The results of the public consultation indicate broad support for harmonisation changes to the CTSS regarding Bereavement support payments and the "two children rule" with some support for a 12% increase in minimum contribution but no majority agreement for any other increase.
-For the reasons stated in the previous table, the majority view of the Group is to recommend to Cabinet both harmonisation changes and an increase to a 15% minimum contribution to be maintained at the same level for 2019/20. - 6.5 The changes recommended strike a balance between seeking to harmonise with other changes in the Welfare Reform programme, recognising the financial challenges to be faced by the Council over the medium-term whilst still providing a significant level of support to local residents. - 6.6 The public consultation also supported the recommended change to the level of discount for empty properties undergoing major works or structural alterations (to 50% discount for six months) but provided no clear support to any of the options for unoccupied and unfurnished properties.
-The WRG unanimously recommended the former change and a move to 100% discount for two months in the latter case. - 6.7 It is recommended that Cabinet put these changes to full Council for their consideration at its meeting on 30th January 2018.
+7.1 The Council's continuing drive towards financial sustainability includes ongoing review of policies such as rent and rate reliefs, Council Tax Support Scheme and Council Tax discounts and exemptions to ensure policies are effective in their operation: balancing support to local residents, businesses and community or voluntary organisations with the funding needs of the Council to support the provision of services.

+- 7.2 As part of this review, the Cabinet considered a number of options for change to its CTSS and some locally set Council Tax discounts for inclusion in a consultation exercise that ran during November and December. - 7.3 The Council's CTSS has proved effective since its implementation in April 2013 with a sound review process continuously undertaken by the Welfare Reform Group, based on data and evidence collected over time. - 7.4 The results of the public consultation indicate broad support for harmonisation changes to the CTSS regarding Bereavement support payments and the "two children rule" with some support for a 12% increase in minimum contribution but no majority agreement for any other increase. - 7.5 For the reasons stated in section 5 of this report and having due regard to both the views of the Welfare Reform Group and the public consultation, Cabinet amended its previous recommendation on increasing the minimum contribution level.
+All other recommendations remain unchanged for onward recommendation to Council. - 7.6 The recommendations strike a balance between seeking to harmonise with other changes in the Welfare Reform programme and recognising the financial challenges to be faced by the Council over the medium-term whilst still providing a significant level of support to local residents. - 7.7 The public consultation also supported the recommended change to the level of discount for empty properties undergoing major works or structural alterations (to 50% discount for six months) but provided no clear support to any of the options for unoccupied and unfurnished properties.
+The WRG unanimously recommended the former change and a move to 100% discount for two months in the latter case, which was in turn supported by the Cabinet.